onap/usecase-ui/docs/platform/installation/user-guide/uui-guide.rst

    :width: 7.97047in
    :height: 3.63208in

 *4.3.
-Monitor Module*

-*4.4.
 Services Module*

 This module consists of two parts.
-One is Lifecycle Management, the other is Package Management.
+One is Lifecycle Management, the other is 5G Slicing Management.

 * Lifecycle Management